whaakman/azure-docs.nl-nl/articles/service-fabric/service-fabric-overview.md

-﻿<properties
+---
-   pageTitle="Overview of Service Fabric | Microsoft Azure" description="An overview of Service Fabric, where applications are composed of many microservices to provide scale and resilience.
-Service Fabric is a distributed systems platform used to build scalable, reliable, and easily managed applications for the cloud" services="service-fabric" documentationCenter=".net" authors="msfussell" manager="timlt" editor="masnider"/>
+title: Overview of Service Fabric | Microsoft Docs
+description: An overview of Service Fabric, where applications are composed of many microservices to provide scale and resilience.
+Service Fabric is a distributed systems platform used to build scalable, reliable, and easily managed applications for the cloud

-<tags
-   ms.service="service-fabric"
-   ms.devlang="dotnet"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="NA"
-   ms.date="09/22/2016"
-   ms.author="mfussell"/>
+services: service-fabric
+documentationcenter: .net
+author: msfussell
+manager: timlt
+editor: masnider

+ms.service: service-fabric
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: NA
+ms.date: 09/22/2016
+ms.author: mfussell

+---
 # Overview of Service Fabric
 Service Fabric is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices.
 Service Fabric also addresses the significant challenges in developing and managing cloud applications.
 Developers and administrators can avoid solving complex infrastructure problems and focus instead on implementing mission-critical, demanding workloads knowing that they are scalable, reliable, and manageable.
 Service Fabric represents the next-generation middleware platform for building and managing these enterprise-class, Tier-1 cloud-scale applications.